-On fertility: Hayashi's group in Japan has already produced live mice from two fathers by converting somatic cells into sperm and eggs via induced pluripotency.
-The human version would let any two adults reproduce, regardless of sex or age.
-Separately, girls are born with 1 to 2 million oocytes but arrive at puberty with roughly 300,000, and only a fraction of those ever mature.
-Methods to expand and mature that pool for IVF are, per Gil, dramatically underdeveloped.
-On longevity: aging is a genetically manipulatable and druggable phenotype with clear published data behind it, yet fewer than a half-dozen serious companies are working the problem.
-Gil names BioAge and NewLimit, both portfolio companies, as the short list of legitimate players.
+On fertility, Hayashi's group in Japan has already produced mouse offspring from two fathers by converting somatic cells into sperm and egg via induced pluripotency.
+The human analog would let any two adults reproduce together and let women conceive at any age.
+Separately, girls are born with 1 to 2 million oocytes but arrive at puberty with roughly 300,000, and only a fraction of those ever mature into viable eggs.
+No serious startup cohort is attacking either problem.
+On longevity, aging is a genetically druggable phenotype with published data behind it, yet Gil counts fewer than a half-dozen legitimate companies in the space globally, including BioAge and NewLimit, both of which he has funded.

 [READ ORIGINAL →]